-The Studio Culture Policy describes norms and expectations for student and faculty conduct in the architecture program; it is distributed on the first day of studio each semester.
-Students and faculty members sign an agreement each semester to abide by the policy.
+The Studio Culture Policy describes norms and expectations for student and faculty conduct in the School of Architecture; it is distributed on the first day of studio each semester.
 The policy is reviewed and revised at the close of each spring semester.
-For studio policy see the student handbook.
+For studio policy, see the student handbook.